-- 1. A Directive Resolution is any resolution of an Annual or Extraordinary General Meeting which satisfies the following conditions: - (a) when proposed and seconded notice is given to the Chief Executive that it is intended to be a Directive Resolution and a written explanation is lodged of its financial implications (if any). - (b) the Chair of the Bar has certified that they are satisfied that it would not if passed commit the Bar Council or the Bar to a policy or course of action which is not permitted or is beyond its powers, or is contrary to or inconsistent with the obligations of the Bar Council under any provision of or made under the Legal Services Act 2007. - (c) the resolution is passed by a majority of two thirds of those present and voting at the meeting (persons abstaining being disregarded) or if voting out of Bar Council, at least 20 votes must be cast and approval of two-thirds of those voting is required to pass the resolution - (d) If so required by the Chair of the Bar or by 80 subscribers at or within fourteen days after such meeting the resolution has furthermore been passed on a ballot of two thirds of those voting. - 2.
-On any ballot under paragraph 1(d) above there shall be circulated the material lodged on the giving of notice of the intention to propose the resolution as a Directive Resolution plus three memoranda of not more than five pages each as follows namely - (a) one from the proposer and seconder summarising the reasons for passing the resolution as a Directive Resolution - (b) one from such person or persons as shall be nominated for this purpose by the Chair of the Bar summarising the reasons for not passing the resolution or not passing it as a Directive Resolution - (c) one from the Chair of the Bar indicating their views (if any) whether or not the resolution should be so passed - 3.
+- 1. A Directive Resolution is any resolution of an Annual or Extraordinary General Meeting which satisfies the following conditions: - (a) when proposed and seconded notice is given to the Chief Executive that it is intended to be a Directive Resolution and a written explanation is lodged of its financial implications (if any). - (b) the Chair of the Bar has certified that he is satisfied that it would not if passed commit the Bar Council or the Bar to a policy or course of action which is not permitted or is beyond its powers, or is contrary to or inconsistent with the obligations of the Bar Council under any provision of or made under the Legal Services Act 2007. - (c) the resolution is passed by a majority of two thirds of those present and voting at the meeting (persons abstaining being disregarded). - (d) If so required by the Chair of the Bar or by 80 subscribers at or within fourteen days after such meeting the resolution has furthermore been passed on a ballot of two thirds of those voting. - 2.
+On any ballot under paragraph 1(d) above there shall be circulated the material lodged on the giving of notice of the intention to propose the resolution as a Directive Resolution plus three memoranda of not more than five pages each as follows namely - a. one from the proposer and seconder summarising the reasons for passing the resolution as a Directive Resolution - b. one from such person or persons as shall be nominated for this purpose by the Chair of the Bar summarising the reasons for not passing the resolution or not passing it as a Directive Resolution - c. one from the Chair of the Bar indicating his views (if any) whether or not the resolution should be so passed - 3.
 No resolution intended to be put forward as a Directive Resolution shall be capable of amendment in any way unless the Chair of the Bar or of the meeting as the case may be certifies that the amendment in question does not alter the substance of the resolution.